djohalloran/revertingtotype/content/post/fibre-to-the-home/index.md

 {{< figure caption="Sagemcom Eir fibre Box 1A 1.0 router branded by Eir as the F3000" src="/img/ftth-05.jpg" >}}

-This package give us speeds of 150Mbps down and 30Mbps up, tripling our previous 4G download speeds and quadrupling the upload speed.
+This package give us speeds of up to 150Mbps down and 30Mbps up, tripling our previous 4G download speeds and quadrupling the upload speed.
 Distance is not a factor when it comes to fibre, and while the maximum capacity is theoretically 1GB, the package speeds are fixed at speeds of 150Mbps down and 30Mbps up.
 In future we can upgrade the package to speeds of 300Mbps/50Mbps and 1000Mbps/100Mbps.

+{{< figure caption="Average speed test for the 150Mbps package." src="ftth-07.jpg" >}}

 The signal comes from the splice closure on the pole outside our house that's connected to an Optical Network Terminal (ONT) located on an internal wall.